 There are two USB inputs.
-One is for asynchronous 16, 24 and 32 Bit HD (up to 384 kHz), the other is your default 16 Bit (44,1 or 48 kHz).
-It might be confusing at first, but the reason for the lower spec’d input actually makes sense because it works with my Apple iPhone (and Android, obviously).
+One is for asynchronous 16, 24, and 32-bit HD (up to 384 kHz), and the other is your default 16-bit (44,1 or 48 kHz).
+It might be confusing at first, but the reason for the lower spec’d input makes sense because it works with my Apple iPhone (and Android, obviously).

 Bluetooth is also limited to 16 Bit 48 kHz, just like the SD USB.
 The A2DP/ APTX technology is supposed to have a range of up to 20m.
 I admit I cannot confirm the distance.
 My room isn’t that long and if I go into the next room, the sound cuts off or stutters.
 As long as I stay in the same room of approximately 40m^2, there are no issues.

 If your source does not have USB-out and if you are still wondering whether TosLink or Coax is the better digital cable for you, consider that the optical input is limited to 192 kHz whereas the BNC type Coax will give you the full 384 kHz range, both with 24 Bit

 Chord ships the Hugo in a sturdy cardboard box.
 It’s neither flashy nor tacky, just humble with a few design details.
 The top cover has black “Chord Hugo” printing on solid black background, the bottom lists the features and reminds you that the product is made in England by Chord Electronics Ltd.

 When you lift the top, both sides of the bottom cardboard box will show you the instructions and how to interpret the intuitive color code of Hugo.
 The device itself is held nicely in place by foam material with multiple layers – the first one gives you a little sneak peek at Hugo!